hpssjellis/everything-nrf52840-usb-dongles/README.md

 $30.00 USD [SparkFun Pro nRF52840 Mini - Bluetooth Development Board](https://www.sparkfun.com/products/15025).
 Also needs a usb cable.
 I do not have one of these but looking at the specs looks like it might have wifi as well as bluetooth, which might be interesting to try.

 # April
 $12.00 USD [April USB Dongle 52840](https://blog.aprbrother.com/product/april-usb-dongle-52840).
 No idea what this is, just found it, seems like only one is left.
 Kind of cute.
+The Page says "This USB dongle is very similar with Nordic’s USB dongle PCA10059.
+But it has less pinouts and button."
+Comes with a huge antenna.

 ## Any others...